 In 2002, the Indiana Farm Market Association was reorganized and revitalized under the leadership of Tom Roney, Ruth-Ann Roney, and others.

 Obviously, the Congress has grown in both organization numbers and in total attendance.
 The trade show has also grown over the years.
 The Congress has enables each organization to have a much better annual meeting program than they might have been able to if they met alone.
 There would be no possibility of attracting the exhibitors to as many trade shows as there are organizations.

 Throughout the years, the Purdue Cooperative Extension Service and the Department of Horticulture and Landscape Architecture have been supportive of the Horticultural producer organizations involved in the Hort Congress.

-This narrative comes from the perspective of the Indiana Horticultural Society (Dick Hayden), past chairperson of the Indiana Horticultural Congress Peter Hirst, and current Co-Chairs (Petrus Langenhoven and Kyle Daniel) of the Indiana Horticultural Conference & Expo.
+This narrative comes from the perspective of the Indiana Horticultural Society (Dick Hayden), past chairperson of the Indiana Horticultural Congress Peter Hirst, and current Co-Chairs Stephen Meyers, Petrus Langenhoven, and Miranda Purcell and of the Indiana Horticultural Conference & Expo.